mk-maddin/wattpilot-HA/README.md

 # What It Does:

-Allows for control of [Fronius Wattpilot](https://www.fronius.com/en/solar-energy/installers-partners/technical-data/all-products/solutions/fronius-wattpilot/fronius-wattpilot/wattpilot-home-11-j) wallbox/electro vehicle charging devices via home assistant with the following features:
+Allows for control of [Fronius Wattpilot](https://www.fronius.com/en/solar-energy/installers-partners/products-solutions/residential-energy-solutions/e-mobility-and-photovoltaic-residential/wattpilot-ev-charging-solution-for-homes) wallbox/electro vehicle charging devices via home assistant with the following features:

+* connect charger via local LAN or via Cloud
 * charging mode change
 * start / stop charging
 * configuration for different charging behaviours
 * sensors for charging box status
+* manual disconnect/reconnect chargers (Helpful for Wattpilot GO version)
 * next trip timing configuration via service call (& event when next trip timing value is changed) -> you can create an [input_datetime (example)](packages/wattpilot/wattpilot_input_datetime.yaml) entity & corresponding [automation (example)](packages/wattpilot/wattpilot_automation.yaml) which ensures the input_datetime is in sync with the setting wihtin your wattpilot charger
 * log value changes for properties of the wallbox as warnings (enable/disable via service call)
 * can enable/disable e-go cloud charging API (enable/disable via service call) -> this is at your own responsibility - is not clear if fronius/you "pay" in some way for the e-go cloud API and thus are legally allowed to use -> as it is not required at the moment for the functionality of this component, I do not recommend to enable